Higher Education on the Move supports long-lasting and overall well-being

 Anni Liina Ikonen

-Special Advisor for University Sport
+Special Advisor for University Sport (on study leave)

 Author profile: Anni Liina Ikonen